devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 oc create -f https://raw.githubusercontent.com/devsecops-workshop/yaml/main/tekton-kustomize.yml
 ```

-- In the OpenShift Web Console go to **Pipelines > Tasks > Tasks** and have a look at the just imported task `git-update-deployment`.
+- In the OpenShift Web Console switch back to project `workshop-int` and then go to **Pipelines > Tasks > Tasks** and have a look at the just imported task `git-update-deployment`.
 You should see the git commands how the configuration repository will be cloned, patched by **Kustomize** and then pushed again.

 ## Add Tekton Tasks to your Pipeline to Promote your Image to workshop-prod